radubr/AradCityTour/README.md

 # AradCityTour
 <strong>About the web application</strong>

 AradCityTour is a HTML5 app that shows on a map 10 touristic places to visit in the city of Arad, Romania.
-The users's location changes in real time as he walks around the city.
+The user's location changes in real time as he walks around the city.

 <strong>Despre aplicație</strong>